 It takes some time to get familiar with the tool, but it can be a valuable asset alongside the other detectors on this list.

 AI content detectors are specialized tools that use artificial intelligence and natural language processing algorithms to analyze the language and syntax of written content.

 Most AI content detectors output a score, predicting whether the content is original or generated by an AI writer.
-Given that Google penalizes auto-generated content, these tools can help you ensure high content originality, readability, and quality.
+These tools can help you ensure high content originality, readability, and quality.